Your capital is at risk

 Many businesses have been now venturing into decentralized exchanges to tackle this.
 Decentralized exchanges put users in control of their own funds as it provides users with their own private keys.
 For users who wish to remain anonymous, there will also be no sign-ups or KYC process.

 The exchange includes tools for traders such as a price chart, depth chart, order book, and recent trades printing.
 There is also a wide variety of technical analysis tools available for the price chart.
 Users will have an account for exchange trading, margin trading, and funding other traders margin.
 The margin account allows users to go both short and long.
 Funding other traders margin provides an interest rate return.

 The exchange also has a native token, Nectar.
 Users of the exchange are required to store some Nectar in their accounts.
 The exchange mainly facilitates for trading in Ethereum and Ethereum based tokens.
 The fees for trades are competitive but fees are also applied for depositing and withdrawing cryptocurrencies which is a drawback.
 Some of the fees go to holders of the Nectar tokens.

 Overall, decentralized exchanges still need to develop to provide a better service.
-But for those who wish to control their own private keys, Ethfinex will facilitate this.
+But for those who wish to control their own private keys, DeversiFi will facilitate this.

 LocalEthereum is another service which tackles some of the problems with traditional exchanges.
-Traditionally, centralized exchanges expose investors to the risks of the exchange itself but they also often require detailed information on the users.
+Essentially, centralized exchanges expose investors to the risks of the exchange itself, but they also often require detailed information on users.
 Some operators in the cryptocurrency markets wish to remain anonymous and traditional exchanges can often make this impossible.